It is an exciting time to live an international life.

 The Premium plan also includes overseas medical insurance.
 The insurance includes emergency medical and dental treatment and access to a large network of global medical centers.
 Reimbursement is paid into your Revolut account, making the process quick and simple.

-My Experience: I started out with the free plan and then upgraded to the Premium plan to get better service.
-While the company promises that they can deliver the card within 1-3 business days, I had not received my new Premium card after two weeks.
+Our Experience: We started out with the free plan and then upgraded to the Premium plan to get better service.
+While the company promises that they can deliver the card within 1-3 business days, we had not received our new Premium card after two weeks.

-It wasn’t the most impressive answer or service, but at least they gave me instant access to the Premium account… even if they did not think to tell me this upfront and failed to fulfill their promise of a 1-3-day delivery of my new card.
+It wasn’t the most impressive answer or service, but at least they gave us instant access to the Premium account… even if they did not think to tell us this upfront and failed to fulfill their promise of a 1-3-day delivery of our new card.